CavernCrawlers/CavernCrawlers.github.io/lifepaths/HobTrickster.md

 Pick one of the campaign threats and roll on the related Character History Table.

 ## Apprenticeship
 You learned the arts of both trickery and true magic.
 You become a level 1 [Rogue-Spellcaster](classes/Rogue-Spellcaster.md).
-You gain the class abilities *Exhausting Magic*, *Invocation Dice*, *Magical Focus*, *Spellcasting*, *Sense Magic* and the [Great Fortune](Traits.md#great%20fortune) trait.
+You gain the class abilities *Magical Focus*, *Spellcasting*, *Sense Magic* and the [Great Fortune](Traits.md#great%20fortune) trait.
 The tables below will give you all your Knack, Cantrips and Sigils.

 ### What else happened to you as you came of age?
 <table>